-Do you know the Healthcare industry is growing at a CAGR of 10.9%?
-Driven by the digital change that is changing the way patient care is delivered, remote patient monitoring, or RPM, is quickly emerging as a key component of healthcare.
+Do you know the healthcare industry is growing at a CAGR of 45.2%?
+Driven by the digital change that is transforming the way patient care is delivered, remote patient monitoring, or RPM, is quickly emerging as a key component of healthcare.
 RPM, a key element of telehealth, uses digital technologies to remotely monitor and collect health-related data from patients.
 After being electronically submitted to healthcare providers, this information is evaluated, and if required, the patient receives instructions back.
 RPM stands out for its potential to effectively satisfy the aims of healthcare systems, which are to improve patient outcomes, lower healthcare costs, and improve patient convenience.
-If you are looking for the cost to Create A Remote Patient Monitoring App then you are at the right place.
-Let’s have a look at the content of this post:
+If you are looking for the cost to create a Remote Patient Monitoring app, then you are at the right place.
+Let’s have a look at the content of this post.

 Comprehensive Breakdown of RPM Costs